Leaders face uphill climb for early EU budget deal

-BRUSSELS European Union diplomats are pushing to secure a swift deal on the bloc's next seven-year budget, believing a November 22-23 summit offers the best chance of agreement - saying the need to solve bigger issues may work to defuse the political challenges.
+BRUSSELS, Oct 23 European Union diplomats are pushing to secure a swift deal on the bloc's next seven-year budget, believing a Nov.
+22-23 summit offers the best chance of agreement - saying the need to solve bigger issues may work to defuse the political challenges.

 At stake is nearly 1 trillion euros ($1.3 trillion) of investment between 2014-2020 in infrastructure projects, agriculture and research, designed to help spur the economic growth Europe needs to emerge from its debt crisis.